ExchangeUnion/docs/Market Maker Guide.md

 │ xud       │ Waiting for lndbtc, lndltc                     │
 └───────────┴────────────────────────────────────────────────┘
 ```
-If you configured the full setup via config file or cli parameters, the sync will start fast and gets slower towards the end.
-You might see 0.00% progress for several minutes first.
+If you configured the full setup via config file or cli parameters, the sync will start fast and get slower towards the end.
+You might see 0.00% progress for several minutes at first.

 ```
 mainnet > status